EvaanChowdhry/ChessAutomator/README.md

 Hello, wild chess player.
 This tool is a Python script for Windows or MacOS that uses the chess engine [Stockfish](https://stockfishchess.org/) to automatically play the best move.
 In addition to that, this automator script has features that make it play like a human.
 Like levels of accuracy and delays.

+You will not have to move any piece in the game, let the script do it's thing and you would probably win depending on this mistake rate, and/or your opponent's skill level.

 **You may have some problems with your Chrome version.
 If it doesn't work once, try it with another version.
 I believe it was Chrome 114.**

 Here are the different accuracy levels (1-4, stockfish, random):